Internships & Volunteers

 “Four of the months in Australia we have been living as interns at Djanbung Gardens, the Permaculture College Australia.
 We have learnt so much at this amazing place and meet heaps of inspiring and crazy people here.
 We have worked in the gardens, taken care of the animals, building bamboo structures helped setting up wonderful events and also attending heaps of courses.” – Pung (Sweden)

-LONG TERM INTERNSHIPS 3-12 months These are available by special application to interns who have already completed a minimum of 5 weeks General PP internship or completed a specialist internship at Djanbung Gardens.
-Long term Interns will participate in all aspects of Djanbung Gardens and PCA, and be responsible for supervising volunteers in the gardens, coordinate rosters, conduct garden tours, develop management skills working with the management team and support the organisation of training programs, workshops and special events at Djanbung Gardens.
+LONG TERM INTERNSHIPS 3-12 months These are available by special application to interns who have already completed a minimum of 4-5 weeks General PP internship or completed a specialist internship at Djanbung Gardens.
+Long term Interns participate in all aspects of Djanbung Gardens and PCA, and be responsible for supervising volunteers in the gardens, coordinate rosters, conduct garden tours, develop management skills working with the management team and support the organisation of training programs, workshops and special events at Djanbung Gardens.

 There is no charge for long term internships, though they will continue to contribute to the communal kitty ($25-$30/wk).
 Long Term Interns will receive free accommodation, access to courses and workshops and a personal garden plot.
-Long Term Interns can also undertake a special project of personal interest and are encouraged to participate in Nimbin community projects.
+Long Term Interns can also undertake special projects of personal interest and are encouraged to participate in Nimbin community projects.
 Past interns have volunteered at the Nimbin Food Co-op, environment centre.

 Long term interns are expected to contribute a 25-30 hrs/week plus meetings.